kintone/js-sdk/packages/data-loader/README.md

 **THIS IS EXPERIMENTAL, AND THESE FEATURES ARE NOT SUPPORTED YET.**

-- Export attachments of fields in table field
 - Import attachemnts
 - Update records when importing
 - When using CSV format, the following fields are not supported